The Corporate Tax Planning Law Review: Nigeria

 ii Common ownership: group structures and intercompany transactions

 Ownership structure of related parties

 Nigerian laws do not provide for tax consolidation for a group of companies.
-Hence, group relief and group loss-sharing are not allowed in Nigeria.
+Hence, group relief and group loss sharing are not allowed in Nigeria.
 Each legal entity within a group is treated as distinct and separate for tax purposes and is not allowed to file group tax returns.

-Further, Nigerian laws do not make any specific provisions relating to controlled foreign companies.
+Furthermore, Nigerian laws do not make any specific provisions relating to controlled foreign companies.
 There are also no specific rules in Nigeria relating to tiered partnerships.

 Domestic intercompany transactions

 Companies in Nigeria are permitted to deduct related-party payments to reduce their overall net income.
 The only condition is that the transactions on which the payment arose must have been conducted at arm's length, and the amount must be wholly, exclusively and necessarily applied to carry out the operations of the related-party in generating profits chargeable to tax.
 Management services expenses no longer require prior governmental approval to be deductible once the same complies with Income Tax Transfer Pricing Regulations (TP Regulations).

 Furthermore, dividend income received by a parent from its subsidiary is not subject to further tax when redistributed to the shareholders of the parent.
 Such dividend income, having been subjected to WHT, qualifies as franked investment income under Nigerian law.32